 PHASE 2: The next phase, from January 2014 to July 2015, was to have an Innovation Task Force Committee refine the topic to meet Innovation requirements.
-Because Crisis respite and response in itself, is not an innovative topic, the Task Force explored options of using peer providers, traditional healers and tele-health options were discussed to make the project more innovative and determined that the true objective of the program is to find a working crisis respite/response solution for one of the outlying areas of Laytonville, Covelo, or Point Arena.
+Because Crisis respite and response in itself is not an innovative topic, the Task Force explored options of using peer providers, traditional healers and tele-health options were discussed to make the project more innovative and determined that the true objective of the program is to find a working crisis respite/response solution for one of the outlying areas of Laytonville, Covelo, or Point Arena.

+During this time we sought advice from the Mental Health Services Oversight and Accountability Commission (OAC).
+With the OAC support, we were able to refine the project to be a learning project about how ne of our unique remote, rural, communities with limited resources, and heavily populated by underserved ethnic populations works to address and try to resolve the crisis respite needs, would be our Innovative Project.

-- PHASE 3: The Innovation task force selected the community of Covelo, as the community to learn in first.
+PHASE 3: The Innovation task force selected the community of Covelo, as the community to learn in first.
 Innovation Task Force meetings were moved to Covelo/Round Valley.
 Focused planning sessions there included more local stakeholders and local community feedback to refine the learning objectives and project challenges.
+These meetings occurred from July 2015 through project approval in October 2017.
+(Current project development/stakeholder meetings continue to be held in Round Valley on a monthly basis.)

-These meetings have occurred from July 2015 to present. - PHASE 4: Finalization of draft plan proposal by the OAC, and feedback on refinement, and eventual approval.
-The plan will go through a 30 day public review process prior to approval by the Board of Supervisors. - PHASE 5: Project implementation.
+PHASE 4: Finalization of draft plan proposal, feedback on refinement, a 30-day public comment and hearing process in July-August 2017, approval by the Mendocino County Board of Supervisors on September 19, 2017, and MHSOAC approval on October 26, 2017.

+PHASE 5: Project Development January 2018 - November 2018.
+Contract development and approval as well as renovation of facility occurred in 2018.
+Developed policies and procedures for the crisis center and job descriptions for staff positions, discussed concerns about safety and liability related to levels of crisis response, and emphasized protective policies and training.
+The Round Valley Indian Health Center Board created an oversight subcommittee for the project.
+Hired Project Manager for the newly named Center of Healing Hearts.

+Phase 6: Project Implementation December 2018 - June 2022.
 Implement regular review and measurement by the community and all involved providers.
-Measurements will include trust of providers, communication between providers, success of collaboration, success of models attempted, and awareness of the project in the community, and other feedback on how the community works with specialty mental health providers on this project. - PHASE 6: Project Evaluation and Sustainability.
+Measurements will include trust by the stakeholders of providers, communication between providers, success of collaboration, success of models attempted, and awareness of the project in the community, and other feedback on how the community works with specialty mental health providers on this project.
+Expansion of staff and services available.

+PHASE 7: Project Evaluation and Sustainability July 2021-June 2022.
 During this phase we will compile the results of the feedback and measurements obtained through project implementation.
 Community feedback will again be collected on the overall learning from the project, and things that could have made the project more successful.
 Depending on the success of the project, develop plans for sustainability, and begin either terminating or transitioning the project.
-Complete the final report to the OAC.
+Complete the final report to the MHSOAC.